Terms and Conditions of Use and Booking

 Customer means a customer who reserves and/or books one or more Services available via our site.

-Service means a service offered via our site, such as a mooring at a marina and ancillary services such as electricity, breakfast, cleaning etc.
+Service means a service offered via our site, such as a mooring at a marina and ancillary services such as electricity, facilities, breakfast, cleaning etc.

 Supplier means a supplier of Services, such as marina operators, restaurants etc.